<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1822615684631785&amp;ev=PageView&amp;noscript=1"/>

 Archive tiny “send complete” notifications will hide the “send complete” message that appears when all the emails in your campaign have gone out.

-Don’t use message insert API skips using Gmail’s message insert API, which can create more messages in your mailbox.
+Don’t use direct message insert skips using Gmail’s message insert API, which can create more messages in your mailbox.

 Web push notifications is a way to turn on or off desktop notifications from GMass.